jordanbolling/Transportation-Cost-Analysis-Using-Excel/README.md

 **Recommendations**

 •	The $4000 difference between the heuristic approaches (least-cost and Vogel’s) isn’t significant and should therefore be used when a quick and easy result is needed.
-•	Although, the minimization of transportation cost is a crucial goal for the Exeter Transport Company, measures taken to be more sustainable, ensure delivery time goals are met and balancing customer satisfaction are other critical goals which mustn’t be ignored, especially with increased need for businesses to be more sustainable.
+•	Although, the minimisation of transportation cost is a crucial goal for the Exeter Transport Company, measures taken to be more sustainable, ensure delivery time goals are met and balancing customer satisfaction are other critical goals which mustn’t be ignored, especially with increased need for businesses to be more sustainable.
 •	It is also important to not disregard other processes such as northwest corner method because transportation costs tend to fluctuate and can often be volatile.
 Therefore, having many angles of looking at an issue is always useful.
-It can therefore be recommended that although an LP approach should be prioritized, resources should also be spent in finding a BFS using each of the above methods.
+It can therefore be recommended that although an LP approach should be prioritised, resources should also be spent in finding a BFS using each of the above methods.